Excitation of nonlinear second order betatron sidebands for Knock Out slow extraction at the third-integer resonance: Nonlinear beam spectra under excitation

 \subsection{Measurement of transfer function}

 A \gls{btf} measurement is performed by exciting the beam with a fixed frequency $f_\ex$ and observing the magnitude and phase of the induced beam oscillations filtered at that specific excitation frequency.
 The measurement is repeated within a single machine cycle for a range of frequencies, yielding the beam response as function of frequency.
 For a linear system the transfer function is well defined as the complex quotient of the observed and induced oscillation \cite{Borer.1979}.
-However, in the nonlinear case where the system response includes spectral components other than the excited frequency, the \gls{btf} can only show a subset of the beam oscillation frequencies present in the excited system \cite{Cortes.20XX}.
+However, in the nonlinear case the amplitude detuning affects the measurement by altering the oscillation frequencies present in the excited system, as the excitation causes particles to be depleted from the beam core to higher amplitudes, where they are detuned.
+Since the \gls{btf} is solely sensitive to oscillations at the excitation frequency, it can thus only represent a subset of the frequencies and nonlinear dynamics involved and becomes sensitive to the particle distribution and the speed and amplitude of the excitation frequency sweep \cite{Cortes.20XX}.

 Nevertheless, a \gls{btf} measurement can be used to probe the beam response at the frequency where the nonlinear sidebands of second order are expected.
-Such a measurement is presented in \cref{fig:exp:btf} for a typical \gls{rfko} extraction setup from \sis.
+Such a measurement is presented in \cref{fig:exp:btf} for a typical \gls{rfko} extraction setup from \sis using a vector network analyzer connected to a stipline kicker and pickup.
 Alongside the nonlinear case with sextupoles, also the linear case with sextupole magnets switched off is shown.
 As the closed orbit was not corrected, the sextupole magnets cause a tune shift.
 Therefore the location of the first and second order sidebands is indicated for both cases as obtained by fitting of the respective phase response.